pureweb-creator/leman-pay/README.md

 ## Setup

-Before using the package, you need to set up your shared key and key ID (kid):
+Before using the package, you need to set up some keys:

 ```php
 <?php